American Association of

 For those new to public health here are some free basic resources that provide an important background for the public health community.

-Principles of Public Health - The Mission, Core Functions and Ten Essential Services.
+Overview: The course Principles of Public Health - The Mission, Core Functions and Ten Essential Services provides fundamental background information.
+It is available at http://www.pitt.edu/~super1/lecture/lec1971/index.htm

-Public Health Ethics - Epidemiology is not enough.
-Public Health Physicians must understand how and when to use the information they gain.
-This course provides an excellent overview of the subject. http://oce.sph.unc.edu/phethics/
+Public Health Ethics: Public Health Physicians must understand how and when to use the police power and information they have.
+A UNC course also provides an overview of the subject at: https://sph.unc.edu/nciph/public-health-ethics-online-training/

 © American Association of Public Health Physicians